paulpod/neuromanticsdotnet/source/_posts/That-Syncing-Feeling.md

 Mac [version](https://github.com/grufkork/rkbx_link/releases/tag/v1.2.0) is [little bit adhoc](https://github.com/grufkork/rkbx_link/issues/11), and I had a few issues.

 - Only works with one specific version of Rekordbox ([7.2.8](https://cdn.rekordbox.com/files/20251203151846/Install_rekordbox_7_2_8.pkg_.zip)),
-- The [script to 'resign' it](https://raw.githubusercontent.com/grufkork/rkbx_link/refs/heads/master/resign_rekordbox.sh) was is a different place
+- The [script to 'resign' it](https://raw.githubusercontent.com/grufkork/rkbx_link/refs/heads/master/resign_rekordbox.sh) was in a different place
 - It needs permissions set to run - 'chmod +x resign_sh'
 - I got stuck with the download '/data/offsets-macos' and the extracted Rekordbox permissions ending up in my '~/user' folder not the working directory
 - Terminal had to be given permissions to make a change to another app...
 I did not see the dialog box on the Mac Mini I VNC into